 Whole milk - makes the cornbread muffins batter blend well and gives a rich flavor.
 Any plant-based milk will work too.

 Enjoy the cornbread muffins with plain or flavored butter, honey, maple syrup, agave syrup, cheese.
-Here are few of my suggestions for ideas for the main course:
+It's an excellent side dish for many soups, pastas, chili and our favorite Crack Chicken Noodle Soup.

 Preheat oven to 350F.